Risks

 Educational outcomes

-Studies have mixed results with regard to the use of digital devices and the impact on educational outcomes.
-The results show improvements in some areas of learning but not others, and a limit to the amount of device use that can achieve those improvements.
+The results of large population-based studies show improvements in some areas of learning but not others, and a limit to the amount of device use that can achieve those improvements.
+See ‘Best outcomes’ for more information on how much device use achieves the best outcomes.

 Multitasking

-Multi-tasking, defined as the simultaneous use of more than one form of media, has been found to increase the time it takes to complete a task, to increase errors, and to reduce attention, despite student perception often being the opposite, (6,7,8,9,10).
+Multi-tasking, defined as the simultaneous use of more than one form of media, has been found to increase the time it takes to complete a task, to increase errors, and to reduce attention, despite student perception often being the opposite (5-8).

-Research by Common Sense Media looking at 2600 children age 8 - 18 years, found that half of teens are on social media while doing homework, 60% are texting, 76% are listening to music and more than half are watching TV, (11).
+Research by Common Sense Media looking at 2600 children age 8 to18 years, found that half of teens are on social media while doing homework, 60% are texting, 76% are listening to music and more than half are watching TV.

 Handwriting/literacy